PufferFishDev/TextToSpeech-Python/README.md

-# TextToSpeech In python (Swedish, English, Spanish)
+# TextToSpeech In python (Swedish, English, Spanish, You can change the language easy!)

 ## Introduction